Prem Tinsulanonda: Assassination attempts

 Prem was the target of at least four assassination attempts in 1982.
 The investigation implicated military officers who were among the 1981 coup's leaders and former communists who opposed Prem's amnesty policy.
 This became one of the pretexts claimed by the coup leaders of 1991.

 Negotiation with communist insurgents

 Communist insurgents in Thailand, mainly led by the Communist Party of Thailand, began their armed struggle in the 1960s.
-After the crackdown of a students' rally at Thammasat University in October 1976, communist activities in the countryside in the northeast of the country increased as students field to join with the party.
+After the crackdown of a students' rally at Thammasat University in October 1976, many students fled to Thailand's northeastern region to join the party.
 In the 1980s, Prem began changing his policy towards the communist insurgents.
 Previously Prem sent his men to China, persuading it to stop supporting the Communist Party of Thailand.
 China agreed.
 Prem's new policy offered amnesty to all insurgents, legally called "the communist terrorists".
 As a result, thousands of former students who had fled to the jungle left the communist strongholds.